 Azure Compute Features

-Azure Kubernetes Service (AKS) is a serverless container system that allows containerized applications to be deployed and managed faster.
+Azure Kubernetes Service (AKS) is a container system that allows containerized applications to be deployed and managed faster.
 It offers a seamless continuous integration/continuous delivery (CI/CD) experience, security, and enterprise governance to unite diverse teams working within a virtual office setting on a single platform.

 Google Cloud Compute Features